adaptris/adaptris.github.io/_posts/2018-07-03-testing-interlok-config.markdown

 # Conclusion

+A working example is available in a [github project](https://github.com/adaptris/interlok-service-tester-example).

 This blog post has attempted to scratch the surface on what service-tester has to offer, hopefully you've made it this far and feel a little more educated on the matter.

 Once you've created your config you could always consider integrating it as a part of continuous integration pipeline something we hope to cover in future post.